finalverse/libra2-core/RUST_CODING_STYLE.md

-# Coding Guidelines for Aptos Core
+# Coding Guidelines for Libra2

-This document describes the coding guidelines for the [Aptos Core](https://github.com/aptos-labs/aptos-core) Rust codebase.
+This document describes the coding guidelines for the [Libra2](https://github.com/finalverse/libra2-core) Rust codebase.
 For the Move language, see the [Move Coding Conventions](https://aptos.dev/move/book/SUMMARY).
 Secure coding guidance is provided in the [Aptos Rust Secure Coding Guidelines](./RUST_SECURE_CODING.md).

 ## Code formatting & Code analysis